Year at Utah: 10th/35th

-Marsden transitioned from competitor to coach at her alma mater in 1985 after leading Utah to four national championships from 1981-84 as a three-time NCAA champion and 12-time first-team All-American.
-She served 12 years as an assistant and 13 years as the associate coach.
-Including her years as an assistant/associate coach, she has helped Utah gymnasts earn 196 All-America awards.
+Marsden transitioned from competitor to coach in 1985 after leading Utah to four national championships from 1981-84 as a three-time NCAA champion and 12-time first-team All-American.
+She served 12 years as an assistant and 13 years as an associate coach before moving into a co-head role in 2010.

 Marsden has also assisted in 72 All-America performances on the floor exercise, among them NCAA champions Lisa Mitzel (1985), Marlowe (1992) and MyKayla Skinner (2017).
 She has coached four NCAA runners-up on floor: Shelley Schaerrer and Marlowe (1990), Kulikowski (1999) and Denise Jones (2000).
 Winning an NCAA bronze medal on floor under Marsden were Bowles (2002), Melissa Vituj (2004) and Postell (2007).

 Utah's other Pac-12 award winners include three Scholar-Athletes of the Year (Stephanie McAllister in 2012, Dabritz in 2015 and Hughes in 2016), two Pac-12 Freshmen of the Year (Dabritz in 2012 and Sabrina Schwab in 2016) and two Pac-12 Specialists of the Year (Dabritz in 2014 and Kassandra Lopez in 2016).

 The program has also succeeded academically during Marsden's tenure.
-Utah placed in the top five in the country in gymnastics team GPA from 2012-16, including first place in 2014 and second place in 2015 and 2016.
+Utah finished among the top five gymnastics teams in the country in GPA from 2012-16, placing first in 2014 and second in 2015 and 2016.
 The 2018 Utes were No. 8 academically among the nation's gymnastics teams and first among those that qualified into the NCAA Championship.
-Three of her gymnasts have made the CoSIDA Academic All-American of the Year for all sports (women and men) in 2003.
+Three of her gymnasts have made the CoSIDA Academic All-America first team (Daria Bijak in 2010, Dabritz in 2015 and Hughes in 2016).